 Subiaco Church of Christ is a member of the Association of Churches of Christ in Western Australia.
 There has been a Church of Christ in Subiaco for more than 100 years, since its foundation in 1898.
 During that time it has had a notable line of pastors from H.J.
 Banks, who arrived in 1903, to the previous pastor, Dr Graham Johnston, who began his ministry here in 1989.

-The church has been well-known for its music: under Charles Nelson, the church had an orchestra, and choir for many years; today there is a worship team of musicians, singers and composers who released the church’s first CD, “As We Wait” in 2004.
+The church has been well known for its music – under Charles Nelson, it had an orchestra, and choir for many years; today there is a worship team of musicians, singers and composers who released the church’s first CD, “As We Wait” in 2004.

-In the early 1960’s Asian students at local tertiary institutions started attending at Subiaco.
-Now people of multicultural background comprise a sizable proportion of the fellowship and the church has close ties with the Overseas Christian Fellowship.
+In the early 1960s, Asian students at local tertiary institutions started attending at Subiaco.
+Now people of multicultural background comprise a sizeable proportion of the fellowship and the church has close ties with the Overseas Christian Fellowship (OCF).

 The material for this short history of Subiaco Church has been drawn largely from “Subiaco Church – Celebrating 100 years of ‘Grace-full Living” by George Smith.

 Jenny Marshall (2008)